How to Count Unique Values in Filtered Column in Excel (5 Methods)

 =SUBTOTAL(3,C6)

-Here, 3 refers to COUNTA that counts cells including hidden rows, and C6 is the starting cell of the filtered column.
+• Here, 3 corresponds to COUNTA, which counts cells including hidden rows, and C6 represents the starting cell of the filtered column.

 Excel Count Unique Values in Filtered Column Combined Use of COUNTA, UNIQUE and FILTER Functions